Resource Persons: Eric Fripp and Katia Bianchini

 Definition of statelessness, and subcategories of statelessness

-In 1949, prior to the 1951 Convention and the break from treatment of refugees and stateless persons as interchangeable, or virtually so, a report was prepared for the UN Economic and Social Council by a body of experts acting for the UN Secretary-General.
-At section III this noted that:
+In 1949, prior to the 1951 Convention and the break from the treatment of refugees and stateless persons as interchangeable, or virtually so, a report was prepared for the UN Economic and Social Council by a body of experts acting for the UN Secretary-General.
+Section III noted that:

 There are two categories of stateless persons: de jure and de facto.

 1. Stateless persons de jure are persons who are not nationals of any State, either because at birth or subsequently they were not given any nationality, or because during their lifetime they lost their own nationality and did not acquire a new one.